OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-okta.md

 ---
-summary: How to configure OKTA end-user authentication for your applications.
+summary: How to configure OKTA end user authentication for your applications.
 tags: runtime-traditionalweb
 ---

 # Configure OKTA Authentication

-OutSystems allows you to use OKTA for authenticating the end-users of your OutSystems applications.
+OutSystems allows you to use OKTA for authenticating the end users of your OutSystems applications.
 This authentication method is configured in a way that is quite similar to the [SAML 2.0](configure-saml.md) one.

 <div class="info" markdown="1">

 The [limitations of the current SAML 2.0 implementation](configure-saml.md#current-limitations) also apply to the OKTA authentication method.
-Be sure to check them when using OKTA end-user authentication.
+Be sure to check them when using OKTA end user authentication.

 </div>

-To set up OKTA authentication for end-users do the following:
+To set up OKTA authentication for end users do the following:

 1. Sign in to the OKTA administration page and make sure that you're using the "Classic UI" view.
     Select Applications > "Applications" to open the **Applications** screen, and then click **Add Application**.